rackerlabs/support-how-to/content/how-to/rackspace-email/adding-an-alias-with-rackspace-email/index.md

     **Note**: If you have multiple domains, select the appropriate domain name.
 To change domains, select the change domain link.

 4. In the **Create New Alias** box, enter a name for this alias.
-5. From the **Members inside this Domain** box, select one or more mailboxes and click **Add**.
-They are added to the **Members of this Alias** box.
+5. From the **Members inside this Domain** box, select one or more mailboxes and drag them into the **Current Members** box.
+They go into the **Members of this Alias** box.

     {{<image src="members_of_domain.png" alt="" title="">}}

     {{<image src="members_of_alias.png" alt="" title="">}}

-    Note: The address that you want the mail to be delivered to must move to the right side under **Members of this Alias** to receive mail sent to the alias address.
+    Note: The address that you want the mail to be delivered to must move to the right side under **Current Members** to receive mail sent to the alias address.

 6. *(Optional)* Add up to four external addresses for domains like gmail.com, yahoo.com, or hotmail.com.
 7. Click **Save**.